Troubleshoot Azure Files performance issues

 Higher than expected latency accessing Azure Files for IO intensive workloads.

 - Install the available hotfix.

 How to create an alert if a file share is throttled

 If the SuccessWithThrottling or ClientThrottlingError dimension value is not listed, this means the resource has not been throttled.
-To add the dimension value, click the + beside the Dimension values drop-down, type SuccessWithThrottling or ClientThrottlingError, click OK and then repeat step #6.
+To add the dimension value, click Add custom value beside the Dimension values drop-down, type SuccessWithThrottling or ClientThrottlingError, click OK and then repeat step #7.

-- Go to the File Share dimension, click the Dimension values drop-down and select the file share(s) that you want to alert on.
+- Click the Dimension values drop-down and select the file share(s) that you want to alert on.

-- Define the alert parameters (threshold, operator, aggregation granularity and frequency) which are used to evaluate the metric alert rule and click Done.
+- Define the alert parameters (threshold value, operator, aggregation granularity and frequency of evaluation) and click Done.

 To learn more about configuring alerts in Azure Monitor, see Overview of alerts in Microsoft Azure.